Solar panel pigeon proofing: is it worth it?

 6. Attract other pests

 Your solar panels’ output is everything.
-It determines how much money you can save on your energy bills – but it can be significantly diminished by hotspots.
+It determines how much money you can save on your energy bills – and pigeons can cut it significantly.

-Once birds have nested beneath your panels, they’ll start to poo on top of them, which naturally reduces how much light can get through.
+Once pigeons have nested beneath your panels, they’ll start to poo on top of them, which can massively reduce how much light can get through.

 2. Panel corrosion